shzhe02/cornerboxes/content/logbooks/logbook-site.md

 As for the theme, I initially tried to use the [Stack theme](https://github.com/CaiJimmy/hugo-theme-stack), but I found it quite difficult to configure and understand.
 Later, I tried the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod), but the complete lack of sidebars (table of contents could only be placed at the top of each page) made it feel too restrictive in my opinion.
 I eventually settled on a fork of the PaperMod theme, [PaperModX](https://github.com/reorx/hugo-PaperModX), which checked all my boxes.
 To add a little personal touch, I switched up the color scheme to the Nord theme, hence my personal fork, [PaperModX-nordish](https://github.com/shzhe02/PaperModX-nordish).

+As for the comment system, I'm using [Utterances](https://utteranc.es/), which uses GitHub issues to store the comments, allowing me to get away with not using a VPS.
+However, I hope to use [Remark42](https://remark42.com/) eventually, as it allows for anonymous comments.
+But until I have more reasons to get an internet-connected VPS, I will be relying on Utterances.

 And that's where we are now!